tongueroo/heroku-config/README.md

     Old access key deleted: AKIAXZ6ODJLQSGEXAMPLE
     $

-## Custom Heroku Config Variable Names for AWS Key and Secret

-Your app may not be using `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for the heroku config vars.
-You can specify the config vars to use with the `--id-key-name` and `--secret-key-name` options.
-Example:

-    heroku-config aws-rotate protected-oasis-24054 --id-key-name AWS_KEY --secret-key-name AWS_SECRET

 ## Rotate Multiple Apps

 You can use the `aws-rotate-all` command to rotate a list of heroku apps.